-Although the allergens are blasted out into the air when you sink into the sofa or an armchair, it is when you get into bed or turn over in the night that you inhale the biggest dose of allergen, from a pillow, mattress or teddy bear.
+Dust mite allergen is blasted out into the air when you sink into the sofa or an armchair, but it is when you get into bed or turn over in the night that you inhale the biggest dose of allergen, from a pillow, mattress or teddy bear.

-Carpets also contain dust mites but the numbers are generally lower and dust mites are also carried around in clothing.
+Carpets also contain dust mites but the numbers are generally lower.
+Dust mites are also carried around in clothing.

 Take your asthma medicines as your doctor prescribed them.
 "If your asthma is triggered by dust mites, the best way to reduce asthma symptoms is to look after your asthma and make sure it’s well managed, as this reduces the likelihood of you reacting to the dust mite droppings when you come into contact with them – they are impossible to avoid," says Dr Samantha Walker, Asthma UK’s Research Director.
 Your preventer inhaler works by reducing inflammation in your lungs, meaning they’re less sensitive, so less likely to be triggered by dust mite droppings.

 Help ensure your asthma is as well controlled as possible by taking your preventer inhaler as prescribed, and using a written asthma action plan to help you work out if your symptoms are getting worse, and what to do about it if they are.

 How to combat dust mite allergy in the home

 Getting rid of dust mites is only the start in the battle to reduce their presence in your home as their allergen will remain and continue to cause asthma attacks and allergic reactions for years.